 improvisation and intended for live performance rather than recording.
 Three of them made

 it to a live audience, of which Lifeline was the longest

 and most adventurous.
 Sadly none of the performances were recorded.

 This recording was a one-take, real time run through while the piece was still being developed.
 I play electric guitar through several effects pedals.

 In the mid 80's I was the proud owner of a Korg M1 synthesizer and an Atari ST computer which, with a couple of MIDI cables and clever software, enabled me to build up multi-layered compositions with just my own two hands and lots of patience.
-Two of those pieces finally made it onto CD (about ten years later) with the release of Angelus, my first (and so far only) commercial release.
+Two of those pieces finally made it onto CD (about ten years later) with the release of Angelus, my first commercial release.

 Angelus uses a sampled human voice